mattermost/docs/source/deployment/on-boarding.rst

   - SMTP
   - Push Notification Server

 These settings can also be set in the config.json file.
-Please see our `configuration settings documenation <../administration/config-settings.rst>`__ for a full listing of all configuration settings.
+Please see our `configuration settings documentation <../administration/config-settings.rst>`__ for a full listing of all configuration settings.

 2. Adjust settings under **System Console > Site Configuration** to brand and customize how users will interact with the site.
 Be sure to update the Support Email and Help Link in Mattermost under **System Console > Site Configuration > Customization** to provide your users a resource for password resets or questions on their Mattermost account.